How to ensure AR programmes deliver to the bottom line – part one

 Time to read: 2 minutes

-Major validations, minor tribulations and lessons learned – two years into Sam Howard’s career as an independent PR.
+Major validations, minor tribulations and lessons learned—two years into Sam Howard’s career as a freelance independent PR.

-Dark muttering: So how come I haven’t won employee of the month?
-Been given a round of applause, a certificate, a mug or anything?
+Dark muttering: So why haven’t I won Employee of the Month or been given a round of applause, a certificate, a mug, or anything?

 Note to self: Stop hankering for external validation.
 Ain’t ever gonna happen.

-Smug moment: So stress levels are down, inner contentment levels are up my aura has never been so glowy – everyone says so.
+Smug moment: Stress levels are down, inner contentment levels are up, and my aura has never been so glowy.
+Everyone says so.

-Dark muttering: When you have a bad day they can be astoundingly bad, and the temptation to cry is immense – after all no one is watching.
-Usually it’s just a matter of keeping the faith,but it’s easier said than done.
+Dark muttering: It can be astoundingly bad when you have a bad day.
+The temptation to cry is immense.
+After all, no one is watching.
+Usually, it’s just a matter of keeping the faith, but it’s easier said than done.

-Smug moment: I’m getting to do more stuff with more people, getting back to a more integrated approach.
+Smug moment: I’m getting to do more stuff with more people and getting back to a more integrated approach.

 Smug moment: Blog’s doing good.

 Dark muttering: I’m a bit behind on sorting out my own brand.
-What brand you say?
+What brand, you say?
 Quite.
 I abandon it as soon as client work comes in.
 Worse still, I keep changing my mind.
-I have so much more empathy now with past employers that could never ‘get their act together’, turns out neither can I.
+I am more empathetic now with past employers who could never ‘get their act together’.
+It turns out neither can I.

 Note to self: Use your project management skills, dummy.